← Back to BlogProduct Guides

 • Yandex

-This can't be bypassed.
+This cannot be bypassed.
 Even if your child types explicit search terms, the search engine filters results automatically.
+This works in incognito mode too — Safe Search enforcement happens at the network level, not the browser level.

 Allow a Blocked Site